 A resilient supply chain is a successful one.
 Through the incorporation of artificial intelligence and machine learning into the various programs that drive supply chain disruption models and analytics.
 Artificial intelligence is useful in the testing phase of these models.
 AI is ideal for both supply and demand modeling because it can help you look at previous data and generate informed analyses that can guide future decisions.
 It can create a consistent, replicable process.
 Then, you can quickly access and utilize the data to make a robust future plan for handling the various aspects of sourcing, procurement, transportation, and every other step along the way.

 Digitizing your supply chain allows you to start with a single point of reference and expand from there into several different directions.
 You can pinpoint a strategy, understand customer demand, and focus on sustainability/cost production efforts throughout the company.
 The digital version of your supply chain also acts as a reference point that enables you to use analytical tools to assess and understand any data that comes your way.
-This is valuable when planning inventory, transportation, budgeting, and more.
+This is valuable when planning inventory, sourcing your parts etc. from people like this aerospace solutions provider (or whatever industry you are in) transportation, budgeting, and more.

 Analyze Different Scenarios